 Second, be genuine in your writings.
 That means to write from your heart, not what you think your readers want to hear.
 People will sniff out the bullshit even if you think they won’t.

-Third, you want to make sure you not only have a considerable initial amount of content but also make sure the content is being posted to your blog consistently.
+Third, you want to make sure you not only have a considerable initial amount of content but also make sure the content is being posted to your site consistently.
 Fridays are a good day usually to post content because the loyal readers will start to look forward to your posts as a good start to the weekend.

 They will start getting excited to the point of being impatient, which is a great thing.
 If you don’t have the time to be consistent then don’t expect great results.